Federal Reserve April 2026 Meeting and the Policy Path Toward the Warsh Transition

 Social Security beneficiaries have an indirect stake in the April 29 decision as well.
 The Fed’s monetary policy affects inflation, and inflation is the primary driver of the annual Cost-of-Living Adjustment applied to Social Security benefits each January.

 For a broader explanation of how the Federal Reserve’s policy framework operates and why rate decisions move through the economy the way they do, see the Fed policy explained guide.
+And for a strategic look at how global energy volatility is shifting the committee’s internal consensus, see the Investozora analysis on how the 2026 oil shock changed the FOMC vote.

 What Happens Next